 Review summary: Leica D-LUX Typ 109 vs Sony RX100 III

 So what conclusions can be drawn?
-Is the Leica D-LUX Typ 109 better than the Sony RX100 III or vice versa?
+Which of the two cameras – the Leica D-LUX Typ 109 or the Sony RX100 III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).